samelstob/notes/management-notes/database/cap-twelve-years-later.md

   people love the ACID properties and are distant to give them up.

 1. Little reason to forfeit C or A when the system is not partitioned

 2. Choice between C and A can occur many times within the same system at very fine granularity; subsystems can make different choices, the choice can change according to the operation or even the specific data or user involved

-3. CAP properties are not vinary
+3. CAP properties are not binary
   - Availability 0-100%
   - Even partition have nuances, including disagreement within the system about whether a partition exists